OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 5. The use of other headers to indicate the key used, such as `x5u`, `x5c`, `jku` or `jkw` is prohibited as defined in clause 2 [OIDC].

+#### "sub" Claim clarifications
+This profile uses the official openId definition found at: https://github.com/OpenBanking-Brasil/specs-seguranca/tree/main/idtoken_review.
+This means the sub is a never reassigned identifier for the end user.
+The value for a given user should never change within an institution, even across diferents consents.

 #### Requesting the "cpf" Claim

 This profile defines "cpf" as a new standard claim as per